d-uzlov/k8s-homelab/video/ome/readme.md

 If you are behind NAT you need to set up port forwarding.

-You can skip Provide service if you don't want to stream from outside of LAN.
+You can skip port forwarding for Provide service if you don't want to stream from outside of LAN.

-You can skip WebRTC if you don't plan on using WebRTC for watching video.
+You can skip port forwarding for WebRTC if you don't plan on using WebRTC for watching video.

-WebRTC forwarded ports must match ports of the service itself.
+WebRTC forwarded ports must match ports of the service itself and configuration of OME server (clients get advertisement for ports based on server configuration).

 WebRTC determines host IP automatically, and clients try to connect to it.
 If your service IP does not match the IP that the server can detect using "show my IP" external services,